Parking

 Downtown parking

 Downtown Brantford has more than 1000 parking spots.
-The parking limit for a vehicle is can range between 1 hour to three hours, unless stated otherwise on roadside signs.
+The parking limit for a vehicle is can range between 1 hour to 3 hours, unless stated otherwise on roadside signs.
 See the list of locations and fees for municipal parking lots downtown.

 Downtown's Re-park By-law

 You cannot extend your parking limit by re-parking on other streets under the Re-park By-law 182-2002.
-You must wait for five hours until you park in downtown again.
+You must wait for 5 hours until you park in downtown again.
 This by-law does not affect vehicles with valid accessible permits.

 Veteran's parking